superdev-1018/solidity-example/content/articles/my-trip-with-emojis.md

 Since I needed a univesal emoji and I had over 15 emoji collections to choose from, see this how a [simple wave emoji](https://emojipedia.org/waving-hand/) appears in different platform.
 But since I was previously set on using apple emojis, I was on the lookout for apple emoji font but as it appears I couldn't find one online.

-Next, I came up with the idea of scrapping the whole collection of [Apple Emoji from Emojipedia](https://emojipedia.org/apple/ios-13.3/) which consists of about 3175 PNGS.
+Next, I came up with the idea of scraping the whole collection of [Apple Emoji from Emojipedia](https://emojipedia.org/apple/ios-13.3/) which consists of about 3175 PNGS.

 The process goes like this which I got from this [Gist](https://gist.github.com/SMotaal/03e7eccb2a8beb5db5529130bee7ee6f) by Saleh Abdel Motaal,